My Medical Education

 My Medical Education is a search engine for continuing medical education and an interactive community for doctors, medical staff such as nurses, medical consultants, speakers, hosts, organisers and sponsors, e.g., the pharmaceutical industry.
-With 11,000 registered members and 90,000 national and international medical congresses, symposia, seminars, trade fairs aso., My Medical Education is the largest database and source for information for those interested in continuing medical education worldwide.
+With 11,000 registered members My Medical Education is the largest database and source for information for those interested in continuing medical education worldwide.

 History

 The German advertising and consulting agency Wefra life group has been publishing the print compendium Medizinische Kongresse for continuing medical education since 1986.
 This reference guide covers 4,000 national and international medical events.

 In 2002, the online search engine was launched.
 Under www.medical-congresses.com medical events could be searched for and found, selectable by various criteria such as specific topics, venue, date and host, worldwide.

 Following a relaunch in 2009, registered users were from then on able to create profiles, set up an own event calendar as well as rate events and speakers on the new platform www.my-medical-education.com - the successor of www.medical-congresses.com.